neuroinformatics-unit/spikewrap/README.md

 > [!warning] SWC Ephys is not sufficiently tested to be used in analysis.
 This release is only for testing.
 Do not use for your analyses.

 > [!warning] Limitations
-> - works only on SpikeGLX recordings with 1 gate, trigger, probe used
+> - works only on SpikeGLX recordings with 1 gate, trigger, probe (per run)
 > - requires standard input folder format
 > - has limited preprocessing options (`tshift`, `bandpass_filter`, `common median reference`)
 > - no options to remove potentially large intermediate files